Yanier Diaz homers in a second straight game, powers the Astros past the Cardinals 8-5

 TRAINER’S ROOM

-Cardinals: RHP Keynan Middleton will undergo season-ending surgery to repair the flexor tendon in his right arm, Marmol said.
+Cardinals: RHP reliever Keynan Middleton will undergo season-ending surgery to repair the flexor tendon in his right arm, manager Oliver Marmol said.
 Middleton, who signed with the Cardinals in the offseason, felt discomfort in his forearm during spring training and started the year on the injured list.

 Astros: RHP Cristian Javier is expected to undergo season-ending Tommy John surgery on Thursday, the Athletic reported.
-Javier, 27, is 3-1 with a 3.89 ERA.
+Astros general manager Dana Brown and manager Joe Espada have said they wouldn’t have any information on the 27-year-old’s condition until later in the week.
+Javier is 3-1 with a 3.89 ERA.

 UP NEXT